 In order to protect your privacy, all course email correspondence must be done through a valid OSU name.number or Buckeyemail account, or through the course website (Carmen).
 If you have not activated your OSU email account, you can activate your account at https://acctmgt.service.ohio-state.edu.
-Note that it is your responsibility to make sure that any email messages you send (to a recitation instructor, lecturer, or course coordinator) are received, and you need to carefully read through all correspondence sent to you by your recitation instructor, lecturer, or course coordinator (and make sure this does not end up in your Junk folder!).
+Note that it is your responsibility to make sure that any email messages you send (to a recitation instructor, lecturer, or course coordinator) are received, and you need to carefully read through correspondence sent to you by your recitation instructor, lecturer, or course coordinator.
 If you send an email message and get no reply with 48 hours, please send that message again.